-State statute governing the CPS-FAR pathway currently prohibits allegations of child abuse or neglect that could constitute a criminal offense from being screened into the CPA-FAR pathway even if the potential offense has no bearing on child safety, law enforcement has declined to investigate, or the county prosecutor has no intention of prosecuting.
-This requirement detracts from the intent of the CPS-FAR program which is a collaborative family assessment, intervention and services with no finding of abuse or neglect.
+Washington state statute governing the CPS-FAR pathway currently prohibits allegations of child abuse or neglect that could constitute a criminal offense from being screened into the CPS-FAR pathway even if the potential offense has no bearing on child safety, law enforcement has declined to investigate, or the county prosecutor expresses no intention of prosecuting.
+The language appears overly broad and at odds with the intent of the CPS-FAR program which is a collaborative family assessment, intervention and services with no finding of abuse or neglect.
+In discussions with county prosecutors, there was agreement that while many allegations could be construed as a possible crime, it is not necessary or realistic for law enforcement and prosecutors to vet every allegation received by CA. CA continues to forward intake reports containing allegations to local law enforcement jurisdictions.
 CA requested an amendment to the statute during the 2017 legislative session.
-The legislation did not pass.
+The legislation did not pass and, to date, there have been no bills regarding this matter introduced in the 2018 legislative session.